June 11, 2021

 1. Finalization of the Revised Guidelines for Investor and Company Engagement and Summary of Public Comments

 The Council of Experts Concerning the Follow-up of Japan's Stewardship Code and Japan's Corporate Governance Code (Chairperson: Hideki Kanda, Professor of Gakushuin University Law School) (hereafter, the "Council") published the proposal "Revisions of Japan's Corporate Governance Code and Guidelines for Investor and Company Engagement" this April.
-The Council propoed to revise the Corporate Governance Code and the Guidelines for Investor and Company Engagement (hereafter, the "Engagement Guidelines") that provide agenda items for engagement.
+The Council propoed to revise the Corporate Governance Code and the Guidelines for Investor and Company Engagement (hereafter, the "Engagement Guidelines") that provide agenda items for engagement between investors and companies.

 In accordance with the proposal stating that the Tokyo Stock Exchange (TSE) would promptly revise the Corporate Governance Code and the Financial Services Agency (FSA) would promptly revise the Engagement Guidelines, the FSA called for public comments on the Engagement Guidelines from April 7 through May 7.

 As a result, the FSA received comments from 34 individuals/organizations (10 of them are from abroad).
 We express our gratitude to those who submitted comments.